— Anthony J. D’Angelo

 The Ridgecrest LIFE Newsletter provides the Classifieds Section as a courtesy to residents.
 The newsletter is not operated by the Association or the Property Manager, and the Association does not endorse, verify, or guarantee any items, services, or transactions listed.
 All arrangements and exchanges are solely between residents.
 The HOA assumes no responsibility or liability for agreements, quality of goods or services, or outcomes resulting from classified listings.

-THIS REALTOR.COM LISITING showcases 6 recent sales of homes in the community.
+THIS REALTOR.COM LISTING showcases 4 recent sales of homes in the community.

 Feel free to email editor@ridgecrest.life with article ideas, entries for 'The Pets of Ridgecrest,' or Classifieds, or general questions about Ridgecrest LIFE, including inquiries about ridgecrest condos redding or ridgecrest condos redding ca. Thanks - Tony Baldwin, Editor